arasdk/fabric-code-samples/shortcuts/readme.md

 # Fabric Shortcut Creator

-This script allows you to automate the process of creating OneLake shortcuts in Microsoft Fabric using the [Fabric REST API](https://learn.microsoft.com/en-us/rest/api/fabric/core/onelake-shortcuts).
+This Python script allows you to automate the process of creating OneLake shortcuts in Microsoft Fabric using the [Fabric REST API](https://learn.microsoft.com/en-us/rest/api/fabric/core/onelake-shortcuts).
 It is suited for bulk-creation of table shortcuts between Fabric workspaces as an alternative for manually creating them using the shortcut Wizard in Fabric.

 ## About Shortcuts
 [Shortcuts](https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts) are a way to reference tables or files/folders in Fabric without physically copying or moving them between Workspaces.
 Shortcuts in Microsoft Fabric fundementally works at the OneLake protocol level.
 The script takes advantage of this fact by leveraging Fabric [mssparkutils](https://learn.microsoft.com/en-us/fabric/data-engineering/microsoft-spark-utilities) to search for delta tables at source URI and compare with and check for existing shortcuts at the destination URI.